strvcom/react-nights-2019/README.md

 #### Homework #3

-- “Add to Cart” feature on Product Detail page
+- `Add to Cart` feature on Product Detail page
-- “Remove from Cart” feature on Cart page
+- `Remove from Cart` feature on Cart page
 - Implement [redux-devtools](https://github.com/reduxjs/redux-devtools) and use it with [extension](https://github.com/zalmoxisus/redux-devtools-extension)
-- we extracted `Button` component to make it reusable
+- Extract `Button` component to make it reusable
-- added `Layout` to Product Detail page
+- Add `Layout` to Product Detail page
-- updated API for getting a list and a single product to return response in the same format
+- Update API for getting a list and a single product to return response in the same format
 - `onAddToCart` function expects only productId as an argument.
 Calling `event.preventDefault()` is done internally now to avoid leaking implementation details to outside components
-- we removed pseudo-caching logic in ProductList component
+- Remove pseudo-caching logic in ProductList component

 > [Pull Request](https://github.com/strvcom/react-nights-2019/pull/5)